Turok: Dinosaur Hunter: Development

 The Nintendo 64 platform had superior processing capabilities compared to most personal computers available at the time, but also came with challenges.
 "The [Nintendo 64] is capable of doing a lot of stuff," Dienstbier said.
 "If you want to handle fancy particle lighting, and transparency effects, and you want to throw around huge amounts of math ... or geometry onscreen, it's got the processing power to do that, and yes it's a fantastic machine.
 However, calling it a developer's dream kinda gives you the impression that it's easy to crank out a game like Turok, and it's definitely not."
 While Nintendo was supportive, Iguana had to produce all its game development tools internally.
 Fitting the game on its 8 MB cartridge was difficult; ultimately, Iguana had to compress everything and reduce the quality of the music to meet size requirements.
 Despite system constraints the developers were interested in producing the best-looking video game for the system: the game used real-time lighting effects and particle systems for added realism.
 Iguana was able to use Acclaim's state-of-the-art motion capture studio, allowing humanoid characters to move smoothly and in a convincing manner; motion capture helped alleviate the problems of Iguana's limited resources and tight schedule.
 A stuntman recorded movements for the human characters; while the developers tried to use emus and ostriches for the dinosaurs, the results were only used as reference material.
+The team wanted to make the game feel larger than it is by incorporating an "organic gameplay path" with levels featuring multiple routes to explore and collectible keys to unlock more levels.
+The inclusion of platforming sections was inspired by Super Mario 64.